SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### `.there_is_another` loop

-The `var` column of the story table is prohibited from containing `.there_is_another`.
-Instead, in the `var` column replace it with `.target_number`.
-In the `value` column, put the necessary number of that type of item.
-The `trigger` column should remain as it usually does - it should contain the name of the page's trigger varaible.
+You can use `.there_is_another` in your interview.
+You can also use the Step to set that value.
+In story tables, though, you must replace `.there_is_another` in your `var` column - replace it with `.target_number`.
+In the `value` column, put the number of items of that type.

+The `trigger` column stays the same as it usually does - it should have the name of the page's trigger varaible.
 Example:

-For a loop using `.there_is_another`, these values:
+For a loop using `.there_is_another` and these values:
 ```
       | x[i].name.first | Umi | users[0].name.first |
       | x[i].name.first | Ulli | users[1].name.first |